GregorySenay/loadmove/README.md

 # load and move bash command

-This tool helps to navigate in a multi terminal environment with easy commands.
+Easy change directory command with aliases.
-It can save many directy paths with alias and is able to move on it iwithn a short command
+Save directy paths by aliases and able to move to it from anywhere using this alias.

+Useful for changing directory from multi-terminals and save aliases between sessions.

 ## How to use

-loadmove - (C) 2013-2016 Gregory Senay.
+loadmove - (C) 2013-2017 Gregory Senay.
 Released under the GNU GPL.

 ##load the script

-First clone the directory `git clone https://github.com/GregorySenay/loadmove.git`.
+Clone the directory `git clone https://github.com/GregorySenay/loadmove.git`.

 The enter in the directory `cd loadmove`.